cabforum/code-signing/docs/CSBR.md

 ### 4.9.10 On-line revocation checking requirements

---- EDITOR NOTE BEGIN ---
-[EDITOR: The following is language from BR section 4.9.10 which was not in the CSBRs but should probably be imported.]

 Effective 2023-09-15, OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.

 Effective 2023-09-15, the validity interval of an OCSP response is the difference in time between the `thisUpdate` and `nextUpdate` field, inclusive.
 For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.

---- EDITOR NOTE END ---

 CAs MAY provide OCSP responses for Code Signing Certificates and Timestamp Certificates for the time period specified in their CPS, which MAY be at least 10 years after the expiration of the certificate.